 The Bay Center’s Project Self-Care offerings have encompassed a Movement Therapy Workshop with a Principal Dancer from the Washington Ballet to a Covid-19 Panel Discussion.
 What do they have in common?
 They all bring local talent, experience, and skills together, connecting our community through programs that inspire personal and professional growth, wholeness, and well-being.
 Explore Project Self-Care offerings.

 Please join the Bay Center for support, understanding, and acceptance through the grieving process.
 The Grief Support Group, facilitated by a licensed professional counselor or clergy member, helps participants explore their reactions to loss within a trusting and confidential environment.
 Participants learn about the grieving process and develop strategies for coping to begin to integrate this change in their lives.
-Learn more about the Grief Support Group and the upcoming evening Covid Grief Support Group.
+Learn more about the Grief Support Group.

 The Bay Center has joined together with the Unitarian Universalist Fellowship of the Rappahannock to bring the Pledge to End Racism to the Northern Neck and Middle Peninsula.
 During two days of education and discussion on addressing racism, participants learn together and challenge one another.
 Moving from education to action, participants then commit to spread racial justice throughout our community.
 Learn more about The Pledge to End Racism.

 The Bay Center holds an annual gathering for the Helpers & Healers of our community, providing an opportunity to meet, share information, and network with others who hold common interests and clientele – those who provide healthcare, psychological, clerical, legal, spiritual, and complementary services in the Northern Neck and Middle Peninsula.
 This year’s event will be on Tuesday, October 19th, from 5:30-7pm at Camp Kekoka.
 Learn more about the Helpers & Healers gathering.